Mark of the Succubus: Characters

 Somewhat reserved, Junael is the sort who prefers to handle things behind the scenes.
-He's meticulously neat and pays close attention to detail; usually, he knows more about any given situation than he lets on. though his work requires him to make sure the rules are followed, he's found that knowing them well enough allows them to be bent when the time clls for it.
+He is meticulously neat and pays close attention to detail; usually, he knows more about any given situation than he lets on. though his work requires him to make sure the rules are followed, he has found that knowing them well enough allows them to be bent when the time clls for it.

-He becomes a pawn of Sylne who places on him illegal Human Magic to control him, and he's forced to spy on Maeve, looking for any slip-ups or breaking the rules.
+He becomes a pawn of Sylne who places on him illegal Human Magic to control him, and he is forced to spy on Maeve, looking for any slip-ups or breaking the rules.
 He turns on Sylne and aids Maeve.